 These are thin, fixed windows that typically go above doors.
 Transom windows are an incredible solution if you want to add more daylight to your basement.

 They don’t need to go over a door since you can put transom windows high on the wall.
 In the basement, these will get the most sunlight and will make the room look taller and bigger.

-This method of installation also permits you to open the awning windows on rainy days.
+This installation method also permits you to open the awning windows on rainy days.

-Much the same as awning windows, they are short, yet wide and can function higher on the wall where needed.
-These are a decent alternative for ventilation in a basement since it will draw humidity in and out.
+Much the same as awning windows, they are short yet wide and can function higher on the wall where needed.
+These are a decent alternative for ventilation in a basement since they will draw humidity in and out.

 Sliding windows are a standard choice for most homes and can work in practically any place.
 Because their operation is basic, their sizing is versatile, and they require no more room to extend outside.
 Sliding windows can work as egress windows in the basement.

-Double-hung windows are another extraordinary choice since both of the panes slide down and up inside the frame.
-Once more, such as sliding windows they don’t extend outside, are simple to work, and can work as an egress window.
+Double-hung windows are another extraordinary choice since both panes slide down and up inside the frame.
+Once more, such as sliding windows, they don’t extend outside, are simple to work, and can work as an egress window.